Strategic Intervention

 Accepting enquiries for:

-Email available via terminal.
+Contact details available via whois in the terminal.

 Low tolerance for low-resolution queries.
 Be precise or be ignored.